 It can be hard to break traditions for holidays like Thanksgiving.
 But I always like to make something a little different and youthful, and share it with my readers.
 This twist to the traditional pecan pie will surely satisfy your family’s sweet tooth with a textural and flavor upgrade.

-- 1 pie crust (use gluten-free crust if making this recipe GF)
+- For the Crust (Use gluten-free crust if making this recipe GF)

 - ½ cup packed brown sugar